creold/illustrator-scripts/md/Artboard.md

 [Back to homepage](../README.md)

 ## How to download one script
-1. In the script description, click the "Direct Link" button.
+1. In the script description, click the "Direct Link" button
-2. The tab will open the script code.
+2. The tab will open the script code
-3. Press <kbd>Cmd/Ctrl</kbd> + <kbd>S</kbd> for download.
+3. Press <kbd>Cmd/Ctrl</kbd> + <kbd>S</kbd> for download
+4. If you see ".jsx.txt" in the name when saving, delete ".txt"

 ## Scripts
 * [ArtboardsFinder](https://github.com/creold/illustrator-scripts/blob/master/md/Artboard.md#artboardsfinder) `v0.1.5 — upd, 09.02.2024`